T

 park

 Savannah's largest and most iconic park, famous for its stunning 19th-century fountain.
-It's a perfect spot for a leisurely morning stroll, with Spanish moss-draped oak trees and vibrant flower gardens.
+It's a perfect spot for a leisurely morning stroll, people-watching, and enjoying the lush greenery.

 • Visit the Saturday Farmer's Market if your trip aligns.